-In 2023, the mineral’s demand is likely to increase by 3%, driven by expanded electrification and overall economic growth in India.
+The mineral’s demand is likely to increase driven by expanded electrification and overall economic growth in India.
 Being the third largest energy consuming country in the world, there is always increased demand for power and electricity in the country, and hence the surge in demand for coal.
 Demand for steel is likely to grow by ~10% as the government’s augmented focus on infrastructural development continues with increased construction of roads, railways, airports, etc. By becoming Aatmanirbhar in producing speciality steel, India will move up the steel value chain and come at par with advanced steel making countries like Korea and Japan.

 India's overall coal production has seen a quantum jump to 893.08 MT in FY23 as compared to 728.72 MT in FY19 with a growth of about 22.6%.

-In April-August 2023, the coal production stood at 361.02 MT, registering a growth of 11.38% from the same period last year.
+In April-January FY24, coal production stood at 784.11 MT, registering a growth of 12.18% from the same period last year.
+Coal production from captive mines increased by 27.06% y-o-y in FY24 (April- February).
+India is the world's second-largest coal producer as of 2023.

-India's iron ore production stood at 250 MT in FY22 - a sharp increase of 23% compared with 204 MT in FY21.
-In FY22, exports of iron ore stood at US$ 2.5 billion as compared to US$ 5.0 billion in 2020-21.
+India's iron ore production is estimated to stand at 257.85 MT in FY23, while it stood at 253.97 MT in FY22 - a sharp increase of 23% compared with 205.04 MT in FY21.
+India's iron ore production stood at 202.64 MT during April-December 2023.

 India is a global force in steel production and the second largest crude steel producer in the world.

 In FY23, production of crude steel at 125.32 million tonnes (MT), finished steel at 121.29 MT and consumption of finished steel at 119.17 MT has exceeded their respective levels achieved over the corresponding period of not only COVID affected last two years but also pre COVID years as well.
+In April-January FY24, the production of crude steel stood at 118.37 MT and that of finished steel was 113.85 MT.

-India has the second largest production capacity of aluminium in the world of about 4 million tonnes per annum (MTPA).
+India has the second largest production capacity of aluminium in the world of about 4.2 million tonnes per annum (MTPA).

-Between April 2000-June 2023, FDI inflows in the metallurgical industry stood at US$ 17.32 billion, followed by the mining (US$ 3.49 billion), diamond & gold ornaments (US$ 1.24 billion), and coal production (US$ 27.73 million) industries.
+Between April 2000-December 2023, FDI inflows in the metallurgical industry stood at US$ 17.46 billion, followed by the mining (US$ 3.50 billion), diamond & gold ornaments (US$ 1.27 billion), and coal production (US$ 27.73 million) industries.

 Enactment of Mines and Minerals (Development and Regulation) Amendment Act, 2021 enabled captive mines owners (other than atomic minerals) to sell up to 50% of their annual mineral (including coal) production in the open market.

-Import duty on Anthracite/Pulverized Coal Injection (PCI) coal, Coke and Semi-coke and Ferro-Nickel were reduced to zero.
+Import duty on Anthracite/Pulverized Coal Injection (PCI) coal, Coke, and Semi-coke and Ferro-Nickel were reduced to zero.
 Export duty on Iron ores/ concentrates and iron ore pellets was raised to 50% and 45% respectively.
 In addition, 15% export duty was imposed on pig iron and several steel products.

 Extensive growth in electric vehicles, renewables, modern infrastructure, energy efficient consumer goods and greater dependence on strategic sectors such as aerospace defence, will drive Aluminium consumption to grow at a CAGR of more than 10%.